 In his life, Tesla manifested his obsession in numerous ways.
 He would walk three times around the block before entering the building.
 Tesla would wash his dishes with 18 napkins (18 is divisible by 9, 6, and 3).
 The inventor would also only stay in hotel rooms that had a room number divisible by three.

-At the end of his life, Tesla bounced between cheap hotels.
-And he died in room #3327.
+At the end of his life, he bounced between cheap hotels.
+In the end, Nikola Tesla died in room #3327 of The New Yorker Hotel in January 1943.

 What Does Tesla Have To Do With The 3 6 9 ‘Manifestation Method?’